4801 East 50th Street

 Containing three different galleries, the Ellen Noel Art Museum, which is an affiliate of the Smithsonian, brings art to the people in Odessa.
 With a total space of almost 20,000 square feet (6096 square meters), each room has a different atmosphere to highlight and show off different and unique types of art.
 With both permanent and ever-changing exhibits, the quality of art is sure to be high.
 The museum first opened in 1985 and has been providing access to art to visitors and residents alike ever since.
 Classes and camps for adults and children are available through the non-profit museum.

 Whether you are an alumni, current, or prospective student, the University of Texas of the Permian Basin is a campus worth visiting.
 The campus features a replica of Stonehenge, the Nancy Fyfe Cardozier Gallery, and a nationally accredited business school.
 Home of the falcons, UTPB is also proud of its reputation and involvement in research to better the economy of the Permian Basin.

 This ranching headquarters was originally built in 1917.
-Jim Parker bought the house in 1934, and it has since been a historical gem of Odessa.
-The Cotswold style house opened to the public in 1996, featuring exhibitions that reflect the ranching and county history.
+Jim Parker bought the house in 1934, and it has since been considered a historical gem of Odessa.
+The Cotswold style house opened to the public in 1996 as the Parker House Museum and features exhibitions that reflect the ranching and county history.
 The museum annually showcases the legacy of local ranching families with interviews, photos, and artifacts.
-Admission is free of charge, though donations are greatly appreciated.
+Admission is free of charge, although donations are greatly appreciated.